 If you thought the paperwork at the Liberal Democrat conference in Glasgow was harder to find your way round than usual, you weren’t imagining things.
 An experiment was being tried.

 The idea was to save on paper and time by not repeating the relevant extracts from Conference Extra in each day’s Conference Daily.
 As a result, if you were sat in the hall trying to work out what was going on, you often had to shuffle the Agenda, Conference Extra and Conference Daily.

 Not good, even though the intentions were.
 Repeating the relevant contents of Conference Extra in each Conference Daily adds greatly to its size, taking more time to produce, costing more and leaving a larger environmental footprint behind.
 Hence the paper shuffle inducing experiment in Glasgow.

-The answer to cutting the time and money required to produce piece of paper, of course, is to get more people using the conference app and so reduce the paperwork that way.
+The answer to cutting the time and money required to produce pieces of paper, of course, is to get more people using the Liberal Democrat conference app and so reduce the paperwork that way.